SusCritMat Summer School 2019

 Day 3: Solutions (including responsible sourcing, circularity indicators, circular product design, and good practice examples)

-The school will provide the unique opportunity to learn and network with speakers of various backgrounds such as Raimund Bleischwitz from UCL, Dominique Guyonnet from BRGM, David Peck, Ruud Balkenende and Layla van Ellen from TU Delft, Patrick Wäger from Empa, James Goddin from Granta Design, Matthew Polaine from the British Antarctic Survey, and many others.
-Furthermore, teaching concepts and learning outcomes will be analysed and discussed.
+The school provided the unique opportunity to learn and network with speakers of various backgrounds such as Raimund Bleischwitz from UCL, Dominique Guyonnet from BRGM, David Peck, Ruud Balkenende and Layla van Ellen from TU Delft, Patrick Wäger from Empa, James Goddin from Granta Design, Matthew Polaine from the British Antarctic Survey, and many others.
+Furthermore, teaching concepts and learning outcomes were analysed and discussed.

 Click here to view the full programme: